Memorable illustrations stimulate interest and promote understanding

 Stylized illustration of a single wall carbon nanotube reinforcing a pair of helical polymer chains.

-Biofilm scratch testing apparatus and close up for Northwestern University's McCormick School of Engineering.
+3D models of a biofilm scratch testing apparatus and close up for Northwestern University's McCormick School of Engineering.

 Cover illustration for Soft Matter Journal and Purdue University Department of Materials Engineering.
 The image references mechanophores, mechanically responsive molecules that fluoresce upon the application of a mechanical stimulus.
 Imagine identifying a dangerous concentration of stress prior to failure in a wind turbine blade by observing a color change.
 Fascinating science!